Signed in as:

 filler@godaddy.com

-Whisper, a Common Barn Owl, was transferred to the Avian Reconditioning Center from another local teaching facility in April 2009 when she was 6 years old.
+Whisper was transferred to ARC from another local teaching facility in April 2009 when she was 7 years old.
 She was having trouble adjusting to her previous surroundings and her trainers thought she might be more comfortable at a smaller facility.
 Whisper loves to be outdoors and seems quite content in her new living quarters.

 Mrs. P was found on the ground in 2006 and became imprinted on people after spending time in another facility.
 She was permanently placed with a wildlife education facility on the west coast of Florida where she remained for the next 3 years.
 In June of 2010, that facility was closing and so this beautiful owl, now 3-years old, found her new home at ARC.